nakatuddesuzan/StackOverflow-lite/README.md

 # StackOverflow-lite

 StackOverflow-lite is a platform where people can ask questions and provide answers.

-This branch has User interface Pages
+This branch has User interface Pages.

 ## Built Using
 - [HTML](https://html.com/) - Markup language